Postpartum hemorrhage (also called PPH) is a serious but rare condition when a woman has heavy bleeding after giving birth.

 Conditions that affect the placenta

 - Placenta accreta, placenta increta or placenta percreta.
-These conditions happen when the placenta grows into the wall of the uterus too deeply.
+These conditions happen when the placenta grows into the wall of the uterus too deeply and cannot separate.

 - Placenta previa.
 This is when the placenta lies very low in the uterus and covers all or part of the cervix.
 The cervix is the opening to the uterus that sits at the top of the vagina.